Are Dogs Colorblind? Canine Vision Explained

 The fact that dogs are color blind is one of those bits of trivia that everyone knows, but did you ever stop to wonder if it was really true?
 As it turns out, it’s one of those “facts” that’s quite misleading.

-It’s fair to say that dogs are indeed color blind, but only in the human sense of the world.
-It does not mean that they see the world in black and white.
+The real fact is that dogs have dichromatic vision.
+That means that they do not see the world in black and white; they can see in color, but their color vision is not as rich as ours.
+We will explain why dogs could be considered color blind, but only in the human sense of the world.
 As it usually is, the truth is a bit more complicated than that, so let’s take a deeper look at how your pup actually views the world.

 What Does It Mean to Be Color Blind?